Azametzin/100-days-of-code/log.md

 ### Day 8: Monday, January 22, 2018

 I studied about CSS3 effects on dropdown menus.
 Also reviewed the handy ES6 features and lastly I did more code in Python.

+### Day 9: Tuesday, January 23, 2018

+Today I just worked on the FCC project using React.